lee-hodg/fpghost.github.io/_posts/2020-12-10-jupyterhub-aws.md

 sudo tljh-config set auth.type firstuseauthenticator.FirstUseAuthenticator
 ```

-and thenclean up the `config.yaml` so all that remains is
+and then clean up the `config.yaml` so all that remains is

 ```yaml
 auth: